laraditz/filament-jaga/README.md

 ## Features

-Once installed, a **Roles & Permissions** group appears in the Filament sidebar with three items:
+Once installed, a **Roles & Permissions** group appears in the Filament sidebar with two resources:

-### Overview

-A dashboard showing at a glance:

-- Total roles
-- Total permissions
-- Users with roles assigned

 ### Roles

 Full CRUD for roles:

 - Create roles with a name and auto-generated slug
-- Assign individual permissions via checkbox list
+- Assign individual permissions via checkbox list grouped by permission group
 - Add wildcard patterns (e.g. `posts.*`) for broad permission grants
 - Edit or delete existing roles

 ### Permissions

-Read-only list of all permissions discovered by jaga:
+Full management of permissions discovered by jaga and custom permissions you define:

+- **Tabs** — switch between All, Route (auto-discovered), and Custom permissions
+- **Grouping** — table rows grouped by permission group for easy scanning
-- Filter by access level (`public`, `auth`, `restricted`)
+- **Filters** — filter by access level (`public`, `auth`, `restricted`) or show soft-deleted records
-- Filter by custom vs. auto-discovered
-- Grouped and sortable by group name
+- **Edit** — update the group, description, and access level of any permission
+- **Create** — add custom permissions not tied to any route
+- **Delete** — remove custom permissions (auto-discovered route permissions cannot be deleted)
+- **Roles tab** — view, attach, and detach roles assigned to a permission
+- **Users tab** — view, attach, and detach users assigned directly to a permission

 ## Configuration